-Product name: Global Property Equities Fund Legal entity identifier:213800JUO8N42HYG8F65

-Does this financial product have a sustainable investment objective? •• Yes •• 3 No It will make a minimum of sustainable investments with an environmental objective:% in economic activities that qualify as environmentally It promotes Environmental/Social (E/S) haracteristics and while it does not have as its bjective a sustainable investment, it will have a minimum proportion of% of sustainable investments sustainable under the EU Taxonomy in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with a social objective It will make a minimum of sustainable investments with a social objective:% X It promotes E/S characteristics, but will not make any sustainable investments to cause harm to human health and wellbeing by applying binding exclusions.
-The Fund does not use a reference benchmark to attain its environmental or social characteristics.
-What sustainability indictors are used to measure the attainment of each of the environmental or social characteristics promoted by this financial product?
-Overall Global UN Compact Compliance Status % of portfolio: issuers with science-based emission targets, or a verified commitment to adopt science-based emissions targets.
-ESG Exclusionary screens - see "What are the binding elements of the investment strategy used to select the investments to attain each of the environmental or social characteristics promoted by this financial product?" below for details on the exclusions.
-What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?
-Not applicable How do the sustainable investments that the financial product partially intends to make, not cause significant harm to any environmental or social sustainable investment objective?
+Product name: Global Property Equities Fund Legal entity identifier:213800JUO8N42HYG8F65 to cause harm to human health and wellbeing by applying binding exclusions.
+The Fund does not use a reference benchmark to attain its environmental or social characteristics. • What sustainability indictors are used to measure the attainment of each of the environmental or social characteristics promoted by this financial product? • Overall Global UN Compact Compliance Status • % of portfolio: issuers with science-based emission targets, or a verified commitment to adopt science-based emissions targets. • ESG Exclusionary screens - see "What are the binding elements of the investment strategy used to select the investments to attain each of the environmental or social characteristics promoted by this financial product?" below for details on the exclusions. • What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?
+Not applicable How do the sustainable investments that the financial product partially intends to make, a cause significant harm to any environmental or social sustainable investment objective?
 Not applicable How have the indicators for adverse impacts on sustainability factors been taken into account?
-Not applicable How are the sustainable investments aligned with the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights?
-Details: Not applicable
+Not applicable -- How are the sustainable investments aligned with the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights?
+Details: Not applicable impacts are the most significant negative impacts of investment decisions on sustainability factors relating to environmental, social and employee matters, respect for human rights, anticorruption and antibribery matters.
+The EU Taxonomy sets out a "do not significant harm" principle by which Taxonomy-aligned investments should not significantly harm EU Taxonomy objectives and is accompanied by specific EU criteria.